SediqeAzimi/sediqeAzimi/README.md

 ## 🚀 About Me
 I'm a full stack developer.

+I developed site:https://gazinanhoney.com , with javascript and expressJS.
-Also, I developed site:https://gazinanhoney.com , with javascript and expressJS.
+Also, I developed site:https://azimi-fashionstore.liara.run , with javascript and expressJS.

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on Freelance project,